 Selling a privately owned business doesn’t happen overnight.
 Commerce Trust can help you plan and navigate various exit strategies.
 Watch for the future release of the third article in this series where we will give an overview of outside transition options for your business.
 In the meantime, contact us if you are ready to sell your business, have questions about how to proceed, or need further information and guidance from our professionals who have helped countless other business owners.

-¹ Executive Summary, “Succeeding Through Succession: Clarfeld | Citizens Private Wealth’s Success and Succession Survey,” https://clarfeld.com/Content/
+¹ Executive Summary, “Succeeding Through Succession: Clarfeld | Citizens Private Wealth’s Success and Succession Survey,” https://www.businesswire.com/news/

-The opinions and other information in the commentary are provided as of April 12, 2022.
+The opinions and other information in the commentary are provided as of August 30, 2023.
 This summary is intended to provide general information only, and may be of value

 This material is not a recommendation of any particular investment or insurance strategy, is not based on any particular financial situation or need, and is not intended to

 Data contained herein from third-party providers is obtained from what are considered reliable sources.
 However, its accuracy, completeness or reliability cannot be

-Commerce Trust is a division of Commerce Bank..
+Commerce Trust is a division of Commerce Bank.